CHURCH MEMBERSHIP MATTERS!

-Our culture is a consumer-culture where everything is tailored to meet our needs and satisfy our preferences.
-When those needs aren’t met, we can always move on to the next product, or job, or spouse.
-Joining a church in this environment makes a counter-cultural statement.
-It says “I am committed to this group of people, and they are committed to me.
-I am here to give, more than to get.”
+Our culture is a consumer culture where everything is tailored to meet our needs and satisfy our preferences.
+When those needs aren’t met, we can always move on to the next product, next job, next spouse, next church.
+But, by joining the church in this culture, you are making a counter-cultural statement that says, “I am committed to this group of people, and they are committed to me."

-When we join a church, we are offering ourselves to one another to be encouraged, rebuked, corrected, and served.
+When we join the church, we are offering ourselves to one another to be encouraged, rebuked, corrected, and served.
 We are placing ourselves under leaders and submitting to their authority.
 Mark Dever, in his book Nine Marks of a Healthy Church, writes, "Church membership is our opportunity to grasp hold of each other in responsibility and love.
 By identifying ourselves with a particular church, we let the elders and other members of that local church know that we intend to be committed in attendance, giving, prayer, and service.
 We allow fellow believers to have great expectations of us in these areas, and we make it known that we are the responsibility of this local church.
 We assure the church of our commitment to Christ in serving with them, and we call for their commitment to serve and encourage as well."

-Joining the church gives you an opportunity to make promises.
-When someone becomes a member of Foothills Fellowship, he/she makes promises to pray, give, serve, attend worship, accept the spiritual guidance of the church leaders, obey their teachings, and seek the things that make for unity, purity, and peace.
-If you don’t join the church, you miss an opportunity to publicly make these promises, inviting the elders and the rest of the body to hold you to these promises - which would be missing out on great spiritual benefit, for you, your leaders, and the whole church.
+When you becomes a member of Foothills Fellowship, you make promises to pray, give, serve, attend worship, accept the spiritual guidance of the church, obey its teachings, and seek the things that make for unity, purity, and peace.
+If you don’t join the church, you miss an opportunity to publicly make these promises and invite the elders and the rest of the body to hold you to these promises - which would cause you to miss out on great spiritual benefits - for you, the elders, and the whole church.